edasque/DynamoDBtoCSV/README.md

 [![Join the chat at https://gitter.im/edasque/DynamoDBtoCSV](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/edasque/DynamoDBtoCSV?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This application will export the content of a DynamoDB table into CSV (comma-separated values) output.
-All you need to do is update `config.json` with your AWS credentials and region.
+All you need to do is copy `config.example.json` to `config.json`, and update with your AWS credentials and region.

 The output is comma-separated and each field is enclosed by double quotes (").
 Double quotes in the data as escaped as \"